-Your child will really love this bike if they are interested in bikes.
+Your child will love this one if they are interested in bicycles.
 It is easy to learn, it is safe and easy for your little ones to control once they get up and running.
 The frame is solid and the wheels are high quality.
 It can be cleaned once a week with no trouble at all.

-- Lightweight bike that is easy for children to maneuver
+- Lightweight and easy for children to maneuver

 - Joovy products tend to be great quality